 - “This Jesus God raised up, and of that we all are witnesses.
 Being therefore exalted at the right hand of God, and having received from the Father the promise of the Holy Spirit.
 He has poured out this that you yourselves are seeing and hearing” (Acts 2:32-33).

 - “The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all” (2 Corinthians 13:14).

 - “…according to the foreknowledge of God the Father, in the sanctification of the Spirit.
 For obedience to Jesus Christ” (1 Peter 1:2).

 We need all three

 So God reveals himself in the Bible as God the Father, the Son, and the Holy Spirit.
 We need them all.
 God the Father is our creator.
-God the Son is our saviour.
+God the Son is our Savior.
 And God the Holy Spirit sanctifies us.
-And when we cannot completely wrap our heads around the concept of a God who is three-in-one, let us just break out in praise:
+When we cannot completely wrap our heads around the concept of a God who is three-in-one, let us just break out in praise:

 Holy, holy, holy!
 Lord God Almighty!